opendroid-project/docs/wiki/Crave_Rules.md

 # Rules
 These are some rules users are expected to follow.
 Ignoring these rules may result in a temporary or permanent ban
 ## Devspace CLI Rules
 - ***Do not use repo sync, use crave run instead***.
-If you try to install repo tool manually, it is looked at as an act to circumvent the rules and will likely result in a ban
+If you try to install repo tool manually, it is looked at as an act to circumvent the rules and will likely result in a ban.
+This also applies in a crave ssh environment.
 - ***Be mindful of Devspace CLI Storage***.
 Clean up your .zip and .img build artefacts if you're used to pulling them to devspace
 - ***Do not rm -rf a crave clone***.
 Use crave clone destroy path/to/folder/ instead.
 Use crave clone list to know the folder path.
 - ***No building***: Do not try to build inside Decspace CLI using commands like make, mka, mm, m, etc. Use crave run instead.